Septias/bachelor-thesis/overview.typ

 = TODO
+- *Define Values*
-- Define Wellformedness? needed?
+- Define Wellformedness?
-  - Not really, stuck is just a possible state and we have a small step semantics
 - Define Evaluation contexts?
-- Define Values
-- Add polrized variables?
+- Add polarized variables?

-= Actual TODO
-- Define Operational Semantics
 - Document that standart operators are missing / part of the prelude
 - Antroduce arbitrary x of l (ranging over idk.)
-- Define Values

 = Equality
 - Attribute sets and lists are compared recursively, and therefore are fully evaluated.